|

 Touring Package includes

-boots and poles |
+boots (sizes from child 10 to adult 15) and poles |

 |